memzsalvatore/How-To-Install-Windows-7-On-Pure-UEFI/README.md

 Open rufus and select Your USB drive and select UEFI GPT and Standard Windows installation

-Put the iso You have or just downloaded and start the installation (may take a while)
+Put the iso You have or just downloaded and start the flashing process (may take a while)

 After flashing the iso to the usb open the usb drive and go to (UsbDrive)\EFI\Boot\